NativeScript/docs-v7/releases/running-latest.md

 npm install -g nativescript@next
 ```

-- Edit the package.json file in your project and replace tns-core-modules and tns-android versions with `@next`:
+- Edit the package.json file in your project and replace tns-core-modules, tns-android and tns-ios versions with `next`:

 ```JSON
 {